 In case of suspicion, repeat the test after 1 - 2 days, because the Coronavirus cannot be accurately detected at all stages of infection.

 Two lines appear.
 One colored line appears at the control region(C), and another appears at the test region (T).

 A positive test result indicates that you are likely to infected with COVID-19.
 You should follow the guidance from your local State or Territory Health Department for guidance on confirmation testing if necessary, and if unwell seek medical assistance.

 Control line(C) fails to appear.

 Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.

 In case of an invalid test result:

-- If test results are still invalid, contact a physician or a COVID-19- Test Center.
+- If test results are still invalid, contact the sponsor.

 （Youtube Video for TEST PROCEDURE）